On Generalized Uncertainty Principle: The function

-(i) \textbf{Quantum gravity effects}: The quantum mechanical uncertainty relations with the explanations of above sorts are useful for understanding some crucial qualitative properties of short distance divergences associated with the quantum gravity where string theory unifies gravity with other gauge forces and resolves the difficulty of divergence by exhibiting a promising new structures which could not be envisaged if one remains within the framework of the ordinary local field theories.
-The function $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $ contains the most general uncertainty relation(s) for example the time energy uncertainty relation formulated by reinterpreting the spacetime distance scales resolves the divergence problems and leads to the proposal of a new uncertainty relation in spacetime.
-In fact the function $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $ reflects the existence of a minimum length in nature which is consistent with the discretization of spacetime at the Planck scale \cite{CarloRovelli} and the replacement of ordinary Lorentzian group symmetries by quantum group symmetries as the spacetime at small scales which is not necessarily governed by the familiar Poincar\'e symmetries.
+The quantum mechanical uncertainty relations, as the limiting properties of $\tilde{\delta}(\Delta x, \Delta k, \epsilon) $, are useful towards the understanding of a class of qualitative explanations of short distance divergences pertaining to the quantum theory of gravity.
+Notice that the string theory unifies the force of gravity with the other gauge forces and resolves the difficulty of divergences.
+This exhibits a set of promising new structures, which could not be envisaged if one limits the consideration within the framework of standard local point like field theories.
+In this viewpoint, the function $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $ leads to the most general uncertainty relation.
+For example, the time energy uncertainty relation, as formulated by reinterpreting the spacetime distance scales, resolves the divergence problem.
+It is worth mentioning that $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $ reflects the existence of the minimum length scale on a given $(n+1)$-dimensional spacetime manifold.
+Such a proposal leads to a new uncertainty relation, which is consistent with a discretization of the spacetime \cite{CarloRovelli}.
+At the Planck scale, this requires a replacement of the standard Lorentzian group symmetries by the corresponding quantum group symmetries.
+This follows from the fact that the small scale spacetime involves other symmetries than the familiar Poincar\'e symmetries.